messagerie-melanie2/Courrielleur-Sources/js/src/doc/Debugger/Debugger.md

 * `line`

-  The script must at least partially cover the given source line.
-If this property is present, the `url` property must be present as well.
+  The script must at least partially overlap the given source line.
+If this property is present, the `url`, `source`, or `displayURL` property must be present as well.

-* `column`
+* `start` and `end`

-  The script must include given column on the line given by the `line`property.
+  These properties define a target range of source that the script must at least partially overlap.
+Their value must be an object with a `line` property and an optional, 1-based `column` property.
+The script must at least partially overlap the range [`start.line`, `end.line`] to be included in the results.

+  If the `start.column` property is provided, the target range's start line only includes the columns [`start.column`, Infinity).
+If the `end.column` property is provided, the target range's end line only includes the [1, `end.column`] columns.

+  Example <i>query</i>: `{ start: { line: 7, column: 11 }, end: { line: 13, column: 5} }`

+  If these properties are present, they take precedence over `line`.

-  If this property is present, the `url` and `line` properties must both be present as well.
+  These properties must be present together.
+If they are present, the `url`, `source`, or `displayURL` property must be present as well.

 * `innermost`

-  If this property is present and true, the script must be the innermost script covering the given source location; scripts of enclosing code are omitted.
+  If this property is present and true, the script must be the innermost script overlapping the target source range; scripts of enclosing code are omitted.

 * `global`